utep-cs-systems-courses/video-player-tpmccrary/README.md

 Note: You may have ancillary objects and method in order to make you're code easer to understand and implement.

-# Running on WSL with an X Server for Windows 10
+# Running on WSL and WSL2 with an X Server for Windows 10
 This program was developed and ran on a Windows machine using Windows Subystem for Linux Ubuntu (WSL).
 In order to successfully run this program using WSL, python3-opencv must be installed on WSL, and an X server must be installed on Windows.

+Note, WSL and WSL2 take different commands since WSL2 is technically being ran in a virtual machine, unlike WSL.

 ## Installing python3-opencv
 1. To install opencv for WSL run command: